cybergreen-net/www.cybergreen.net/what-we-do.md

 ---

-*The CyberGreen Initiative* is active on many fronts.
+*The CyberGreen Institute* is active on many fronts.
 We provide a variety of capabilities and services that will help you improve your own cyber health.
 [Contact us](http://cybergreennet.ipage.com/contact/) to learn more.

 <h2>
 <img style="width:60px" src="{{site.media}}icon01.png"/>